chris576/BrainfuckInterpreter/README.md

 ## Requirements

 * You had to have installed cargo and rust installed.
-* Clone this project.
+* Fork the project.
-* The main branch is protected, unsless you have administration-rights.
-* In order to make your solutions accessible for anyone, I would assume that you are opening a new branch.
-Naming could be as follows:
+* In order to make your solutions accessible for anyone, I would assume that the naming of your fork is as follows:
   * `your-names+task_name`
-* Afterword I would like you to push your branch to this repo.

 ---

 ## Tasks